speakeasy-api/openapi-directory/SDKs/amazonaws.com/codedeploy/2014-10-06/go/README.md

 * `GetDeploymentTarget` -  Returns information about a deployment target.
 * `GetOnPremisesInstance` -  Gets information about an on-premises instance.
 * `ListApplicationRevisions` - Lists information about revisions for an application.
-* `ListApplications` - Lists the applications registered with the IAM user or AWS account.
+* `ListApplications` - Lists the applications registered with the IAM user or Amazon Web Services account.
-* `ListDeploymentConfigs` - Lists the deployment configurations with the IAM user or AWS account.
+* `ListDeploymentConfigs` - Lists the deployment configurations with the IAM user or Amazon Web Services account.
-* `ListDeploymentGroups` - Lists the deployment groups for an application registered with the IAM user or AWS account.
+* `ListDeploymentGroups` - Lists the deployment groups for an application registered with the IAM user or Amazon Web Services account.
-* `ListDeploymentInstances` - <note> <p> The newer <code>BatchGetDeploymentTargets</code> should be used instead because it works with all compute types. <code>ListDeploymentInstances</code> throws an exception if it is used with a compute platform other than EC2/On-premises or AWS Lambda. </p> </note> <p> Lists the instance for a deployment associated with the IAM user or AWS account. </p>
+* `ListDeploymentInstances` - <note> <p> The newer <code>BatchGetDeploymentTargets</code> should be used instead because it works with all compute types. <code>ListDeploymentInstances</code> throws an exception if it is used with a compute platform other than EC2/On-premises or Lambda. </p> </note> <p> Lists the instance for a deployment associated with the IAM user or Amazon Web Services account. </p>
 * `ListDeploymentTargets` -  Returns an array of target IDs that are associated a deployment.
-* `ListDeployments` - Lists the deployments in a deployment group for an application registered with the IAM user or AWS account.
+* `ListDeployments` - Lists the deployments in a deployment group for an application registered with the IAM user or Amazon Web Services account.
 * `ListGitHubAccountTokenNames` - Lists the names of stored connections to GitHub accounts.
 * `ListOnPremisesInstances` - <p>Gets a list of names for one or more on-premises instances.</p> <p>Unless otherwise specified, both registered and deregistered on-premises instance names are listed.
 To list only registered or deregistered on-premises instance names, use the registration status parameter.</p>
 * `ListTagsForResource` -  Returns a list of tags for the resource identified by a specified Amazon Resource Name (ARN).
 Tags are used to organize and categorize your CodeDeploy resources.
 * `PutLifecycleEventHookExecutionStatus` -  Sets the result of a Lambda validation function.
-The function validates lifecycle hooks during a deployment that uses the AWS Lambda or Amazon ECS compute platform.
-For AWS Lambda deployments, the available lifecycle hooks are <code>BeforeAllowTraffic</code> and <code>AfterAllowTraffic</code>.
+The function validates lifecycle hooks during a deployment that uses the Lambda or Amazon ECS compute platform.
+For Lambda deployments, the available lifecycle hooks are <code>BeforeAllowTraffic</code> and <code>AfterAllowTraffic</code>.
 For Amazon ECS deployments, the available lifecycle hooks are <code>BeforeInstall</code>, <code>AfterInstall</code>, <code>AfterAllowTestTraffic</code>, <code>BeforeAllowTraffic</code>, and <code>AfterAllowTraffic</code>.
 Lambda validation functions return <code>Succeeded</code> or <code>Failed</code>.
-For more information, see <a href="https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda">AppSpec 'hooks' Section for an AWS Lambda Deployment </a> and <a href="https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-ecs">AppSpec 'hooks' Section for an Amazon ECS Deployment</a>.
+For more information, see <a href="https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-lambda">AppSpec 'hooks' Section for an Lambda Deployment </a> and <a href="https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-ecs">AppSpec 'hooks' Section for an Amazon ECS Deployment</a>.
-* `RegisterApplicationRevision` - Registers with AWS CodeDeploy a revision for the specified application.
+* `RegisterApplicationRevision` - Registers with CodeDeploy a revision for the specified application.
 * `RegisterOnPremisesInstance` - <p>Registers an on-premises instance.</p> <note> <p>Only one IAM ARN (an IAM session ARN or IAM user ARN) is supported in the request.
 You cannot use both.</p> </note>
 * `RemoveTagsFromOnPremisesInstances` - Removes one or more tags from one or more on-premises instances.
 * `SkipWaitTimeForInstanceTermination` - In a blue/green deployment, overrides any specified wait time and starts terminating instances immediately after the traffic routing is complete.